Human-Signals-Lab/AudioIMU/README.md

 All the model architectures and FFT functions are wrappped up in _models.py_

-Weights of the pre-trained Audio CNN (adopted from Kong et al., 2020, see our reference for details) and our student models can be accessed at: https://dataverse.tdl.org/dataset.xhtml?persistentId=doi%3A10.18738%2FT8%2FS5RTFH&version=DRAFT
+Weights of our baselines and student models studied in the paper can be accessed at: https://doi.org/10.18738/T8/S5RTFH